 Coffee Shop – The Great Equaliser?

 Accessible public spaces played an essential role in the early dawn of democracy.
-Nearly every city of ancient Greece had an agora – meaning a meeting place – which most of the inhabitants of a polis would use for political, religious, informal as well as artistic purposes.
-Think of it as a large square, of a size of several football fields, occupied mostly by market stands, benches and stands for public oration.
+As it is well known, “nearly every city of ancient Greece had an agora – meaning a meeting place “, which most of the inhabitants of a polis would use for political, religious, informal as well as artistic purposes.
+Think of it as a large square, of the size of several football fields, occupied mostly by market stands, benches and stands for public oration.
 Among the frequent visitors of agoras were the ancient thinkers whose ideas still captivate us today.
 This is where Socrates discoursed about philosophy, where Aristotle discussed his major works, where both Hippocrates and Pythagoras publicly taught their pupils.
 Therefore, agoras were not just an equivalent of modern-day squares, rather they were at the very heart of social life.

 However, it is important to note that not everyone could partake in the fruits of ancient democracy.
 For instance, the patriarchal system disallowed women from participating in public life; slavery was still a thing, and only the well-off citizens had the right to vote and run for office.
 So even though agoras allowed for the emergence of democratic discourse, they still could not blur the lines of inequity drawn by different modes of socio-economic oppression.
 In short: status determined who got to participate.
 This is important in light of the fact that up until the 17th century public squares remained the centre of social interaction.
 As a result, the introduction of coffee houses and restaurants into the public domain fundamentally reshaped the social norms.